AaltoSciComp/python-for-scicomp/content/scripts.rst

 format, and parse it yourself, or you can use e.g. the ``JSON`` or ``YAML`` formats.
 For both parsers exist that can save you some work, and both formats also allow you to use more complex input data, like lists, or dictionaries.
-We won't go into the details of the formats, and will only give a short example using yaml here.
+We won't go into the details of the formats, and will only give a short example using YAML here.

-The yaml file format can be simple or very complex allowing a large variety of data structures to be stored.
+The YAML file format can be simple or very complex allowing a large variety of data structures to be stored.
-One benefit of yaml is that there is already a python module (``yaml``) available for parsing it and it directly parses numbers as numbers and text as strings, making conversions unnecessary.
+One benefit of YAML is that there is already a python module (``yaml``) available for parsing it and it directly parses numbers as numbers and text as strings, making conversions unnecessary (the same is true for JSON with the ``json``package).

-The python module :download:`optionsparser.py <../resources/code/scripts/optionsparser.py>` provides a simple parser for yaml styled options files.
+The python module :download:`optionsparser.py <../resources/code/scripts/optionsparser.py>` provides a simple parser for YAML styled options files.
 Similar to argparse, it takes a dict of required options, along with a dict of optional parameters.
 Required arguments need to specify a type.
 Optional argument types are derived from their default values.

 In our example above, we could for example add optional parameters that allow the selection of other weather data from the dataset (precipitation ...), set the labels and titles explicitly etc.

-In the yaml format, names and values are separated by ``:``.
-Our above example would therefore translate to the following yaml file:
+In the YAML format, names and values are separated by ``:``.
+Our above example would therefore translate to the following YAML file:

 .. literalinclude:: ../resources/code/scripts/weather_options.yml
    :language: yaml